 I don’t believe I’ve ever written about how the Nibble Viewpoints book came about.
 You might find it more interesting if I put my feelings in better perspective and shared some things from Mike too so you can get a feeling for what he was like, and what it was like to work with him.
-All in all, I received well over 150 emails from Mike and I’ve tried to include some that capture his spirit, along with some that are very meaningful to me personally.
+All in all, I received well over 150 emails from Mike during the four months that we collaborated together.
+I’ve tried to include some that capture his spirit, along with some that are very meaningful to me personally.

 My friendship with Mike started back in 2008 when I wanted to learn more about the Nibble magazine PDFs he was offering for sale.
-After learning that his PDFs were not searchable and seeing the obvious benefit, I volunteered to OCR all the issues.
+After learning that his PDFs were not searchable and seeing the obvious benefit, I volunteered to OCR the issues for all 13 years.
 Mike sent me a disc with one year of issues for me to test.
 After completing my work and sending them back to him, I received this email: